October 22, 2025

 Awareness Isn’t Enough.
 Here’s How to Take Action.

-The leaders and organizations who thrive are the ones who recognize that their strengths aren’t invincible.
-They invest in the awareness and accountability that keep those strengths aligned with impact.
+The leaders who thrive are the ones who recognize that their strengths aren’t invincible.

 Summary

-“What we can’t see in ourselves often costs us most.” — Martin Dubin, PhD
+“What we can’t see in ourselves often costs us most.” — Martin Dubin

 Review the Blindspotting Basics